ACT / SRO / Community Policing

 Problem-oriented policing (POP) was coined by University of Wisconsin–Madison professor Herman Goldstein.
 POP is a policing strategy that involves the identification and analysis of specific crime and disorder problems within the community.
 After these problems are identified, officers can develop effective and nontraditional response strategies.

-One area that this team is continuing to address is opiate addiction.
+We have continued to see a decrease over the past few years in overdose related calls for service.
+The POP team is continuing to address the opiate addiction.
 Opiate addiction not only has an impact on crime, but also is often fatal.
 Since the inception of the Problem Oriented Policing Anti-Crime Team, officers have collaborated with numerous treatment facilities helping those addicted to opiates get treatment.
 This has been very well received by the community and those in need of assistance.
 The police department recognizes that we will not arrest our way out of this problem.

 During this reporting period, the Anti-Crime Team has continued contact with over fifty individuals struggling with opiate addiction.
 Some of these contacts have resulted in individuals seeking voluntary treatment through addiction specialists that were provided by the police department.
 We also frequently encourage families to pursue mandatory treatment by a process through the Attleboro District Court.
 When or if the family is not willing or able to do so, we can step in and petition the court ourselves.
 This process is called a “Section 35”.
 Massachusetts General Law Chapter 123 Section 35 permits the court to involuntarily commit someone whose drug or alcohol use puts themselves and others at risk.
 Such a commitment can lead to an in-patient substance abuse period of up to 90 days, but averages around 24 days.
 Some of our contacts are still struggling everyday battling their addiction.
 We continue to follow up with these individuals who continue to seek a sober lifestyle.